 “Welcome everybody to the tenth consecutive charity gala and the first for ‘Children of the Moon.’
 If you could please put your hands together for the charity patron, Markus Luera.”

-Markus Luera was dressed in a tailored dark blue suit with black bow tie, his white beard shocking compared to his spiked jet black hair spiked.
+The speaker on the stage clapped, stepping down as another man took his place.
+Markus Luera was dressed in a tailored dark blue suit with black bow tie, his white beard was a shock compared to his jet black hair that was spiked up at every angle possible.
 Holding a cane against his tanned left arm he held his hand over his breast pocket, smiling to the crowd before turning towards the central table.

+“Mistress Valentina, it is a pleasure you could join us.”
+He gracefully bowed, dipping his head before standing straight.
 “It is an honour that you would grace us with your presence for a charity so close to home.”